KatNykiel/docs/markdown/plotly_api.md

-# Embedding Interactive Plotly graphs in PowerPoint
+# Embedding interactive Plotly graphs

 1. Sign up for a Plotly account